 Both urine cytology (which checks for abnormal cells) and a cystoscopy are performed for patients experiencing blood in their urine.
 This simple workup is considered effective for ruling out polyps or pre-cancerous growths.

 Hunner’s lesions are seen during cystoscopy for some of the professor’s patients.
 While some people with LUTS receive a diagnosis of interstitial cystitis (IC) based on the presence of Hunner’s lesions, it’s important to keep in mind that IC is a diagnosis of exclusion.
 The history of Hunner’s lesions shed lights on their structure being identical to ulcerations caused by cystitis, or bladder inflammation.

-Many of Professor Malone-Lee’s patients have received a diagnosis of IC in the past.
+Many of Professor Malone-Lee’s patients had received a diagnosis of IC in the past.
 Although they may have Hunner’s lesions, the professor has not observed a difference in the treatment response of IC patients vs non-IC patients.

 The concepts discussed with Professor Malone-Lee are fairly simple, however, some patients have difficulty discussing them with their own clinician.
 When these discussions become difficult, the professor recommends raising a question to your physician as a way to encourage them to consider a UTI as a cause of urinary tract symptoms.
 After presenting evidence of chronic LUTS and the limitations of standard cultures, respectfully ask your physician how it is best to proceed with your care, given this information.